IntersectMBO/cardano-coin-selection/information/specification.md

 This term is commonly used in two ways:

-  * To describe the _complete set_ of all unspent transaction outputs on a _blockchain_.
+  * To describe the _complete set_ of all unspent transaction outputs within a _blockchain_.

   * To describe the _subset_ of unspent transaction outputs associated with